cwchentw/ocenum/README.md

 For better compatibility between libobjc and GNUstep, we use the libobjc of GCC on non-Apple platforms.

+`OCEnum` may not work on some versions of MacOS.

 ## Copyright

-Copyright (c) 2020 Michael Chen.
+Copyright (c) 2020-201 Michael Chen.
 Licensed under MIT.